timhunt/moodle-qtype_pmatchreverse/README.md

 ## Installation

-This plugin should be compatible with Moodle 3.4+.
+This plugin requires tha that the pattern-match question type is also installed.

 ### Install from the plugins database